practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 while they are useful on their own, they are made much more effective by this subtle shift in the way we ship things.

-### Rule 2: Review everything
+### Lesson 2: Review everything

 It is no secret that code reviews are useful for driving up code quality and reducing the number of defects that get introduced into production in the first place.
 However, figuring out how to conduct a good review is something that takes a bit of fine tuning to get right.

-We've found through trial and error that code reviews generally go a lot better if you start by simply walking through how things work at a functional level.
+Here is the set of steps we eventually settled on:

-The reviewer attempts to use the new feature while its developer answers any questions that come up along the way.
+1. The reviewer attempts to actually use the new feature while its developer answers any questions that come up along the way.
 Whenever an unanticipated edge case or inconsistency is found, we immediately file a ticket for it.
 We repeat this process until all open questions or unexpected issues have been documented.

     Unless the feature's developer has specific technical questions for the reviewer, we don't bother with in-depth reviews of implementation details until all functional issues have been addressed.
 This prevents us from spending time on bikeshed arguments about potential refactorings, or hypothetical sources of failure at the code level.
 Doing things this way also reminds us that the external quality of our system is our highest priority, and that while clean code makes building a better product easier, it is means, not an end in itself.

-Once a feature seems to work as expected in the eyes of both the developer and the reviewer, the next area we turn our attention to is the tests.
+1. Once a feature seems to work as expected in the eyes of both the developer and the reviewer, the next area we turn our attention to is the tests.
 It is the reviewer's responsibility to make sure that the tests cover the issues brought up during the review, and also generally exercise the feature well enough to prevent it from silently breaking.
 Sometimes the reviewer will ask the developer of the feature to write the tests, other times it is easier for the reviewer to write the tests themselves rather than trying to explain what is needed.

     In either case, the end result of this round of changes is that the feature's requirements end up getting pinned down a bit more than it might have been at the outset.
 Because many of these tests can be written at the UI level, it is common to have still not discussed implementation details at this stage of a review.

-By now, the feature is tested well enough, and its functionality has been exercised more than a few times.
+1. By now, the feature is tested well enough, and its functionality has been exercised more than a few times.
 That means that a spot check of its source code is in order.
-Generally speaking, the goal is not to make the code perfect, but to identify both low-cost improvements that can be done right away, and any serious warning signs of potential problems that may make the code hard to maintain or error-prone.
+The goal is not to make the code perfect, but to identify both low-cost improvements that can be done right away, and any serious warning signs of potential problems that may make the code hard to maintain or error-prone.
 We see everything else as something that can be dealt with later -- if and when a feature needs to be built on top of or modified.

+Even though these items are listed in order, they're better though of as layers rather than procedural steps.
+You need to start at the outermost layer, and then dig down as needed to fully answer each question that comes up during a review.
 While this may sound like a very rigorous practice, it isn't as daunting as it seems.
-Most of the time, we can cycle through all the stages of our review very quickly, because we usually tend to only look at small bits of functionality at a time.
-When working on larger multi-faceted changes, we will often do the reviews in stages to prevent reviews from dragging on forever.
+You can get an idea of what it looks like by reading through the conversation on [this pull request][pr-76].

+> The real benefit of reviewing functionality first, tests second, and
+> implementation last is that it helps make sure that the right kinds of
+> conversations happen at the the right time.
+If a feature isn't implemented
+> correctly or is poorly usable, it doesn't matter how well written its tests
+> are.
+Likewise, if test coverage is inadequate, it isn't wise to recommend
+> major refactorings to production code.
+This simple prioritization helps keep
+> the focus on improving the *application* rather than just the code.

+Even with a very good review process, bad things still end up happening.
+That's where an early warning system can really come in handy.

-### Rule 3: Stay alert
+### Lesson 3: Stay alert

 When something does go wrong, we want to know about it as soon as possible.
 We rely on many different ways of detecting problems, and we automate as much as